HariSekhon/DevOps-Bash-tools/README.md

 - `random_number.sh` - prints a random integer between two integer arguments (inclusive)
 - `random_string.sh` - prints a random alphanumeric string of a given length
 - `shields_embed_logo.sh` - base64 encodes a given icon file or url and prints the `logo=...` url parameter you need to add the [shields.io](https://shields.io/) badge url
+- `shorten_text_selection.sh` - shortens the selected text in the prior window.
+Replaces `and` with `&` and crushes out multiple blank lines.
+I use this for LinkedIn comments due to the short 1250 character limit
 - `shred_file.sh` - overwrites a file 7 times to DoD standards before deleting it to prevent recovery of sensitive information
 - `shred_free_space.sh` - overwrites free space to prevent recovery of sensitive information for files that have already been deleted
 - `split.sh` - split large files into N parts (defaults to the number of your CPU cores) to parallelize operations on them